xwang6-cy/WebApp-MBTA/instructions.md

 - Rendering Templates
 - Redirects and Errors

-**Follow every single step in this tutorial.
+**Note**: Follow every single step in this tutorial.
 Replicate all the code.
-Make the server run!**
+Make the server run!

-### What you need to do next - build your own app by getting input from the user
+### 4. What you need to do next - build your own app by getting input from the user

 What use is a web application if you can't get any data back from the user?
-Let's set up our MBTA helper app.
+Let's set up our **MBTA helper** app.
 Here are our end specifications:

 1. Upon visiting the index page at `http://127.0.0.1:5000/`, the user will be greeted by a page that says hello, and includes an input **form** that requests a place name.
 2. Upon clicking the 'Submit' button, the data from the form will be sent via a POST request to the Flask backend at the route `POST /nearest`